2024ecbhumikamc-del/lab-1/README.md

 # Transfer characteristics :

-We know the equation for Vout i.e., Vout = VDD - Id*R1
+We know the equation for output voltage:

+Vout = VDD − ID*R1

-for VGS<VTH ; Id = 0; therefore Vout = VDD.
+For VGS < VTH, the MOSFET is OFF.
+Therefore, ID = 0 and Vout = VDD.

-for VGS>VTH ; Vout = VDD - Id*R1.
-Hence ,the increse in VGS will decrease the output voltage i.e.,Vout
+For VGS > VTH, the MOSFET turns ON and current ID flows.
+Hence, Vout = VDD − ID*R1.

+As VGS increases, ID increases.
+This increases the voltage drop across R1, which decreases the output voltage Vout.

 **Circuit diagram:**